CyVerse-learning-materials/learning-materials-home/docs/faq.md

     errors to the stdout files (usually the screen, although it can be redirected and is generally captured in a log file here), while another saves its errors to the stderr files (which usually writes to a file, but can also be redirected).
-This means you may well have to look in more than one log file when troubleshooting a failed analysis.
+This means you may have to look in more than one log file when troubleshooting a failed analysis.
-    The log files that most commonly contain error information are (numerals in the filename correspond to the step number that was logged in your analysis ):
+    The log files that most commonly contain error information are (numerals in the filename correspond to the step number that was logged in your analysis):

     -   `condor-stderr` and `condor-input-stdout` log files contain errors and details about Condor, the batch manager program that handles